ryanlattanzi/algo_trading/README.md

 - The email service will be a fairly simple API that will shoot emails to all folks subscribed to a given stock if the strategy finds it time to take action (buy/sell).
 - Redis will keep track of which stocks are currently being tracked, who is subscribed to what stocks and strategies, which strategy is best for each stock, and various strategy-specific data to make the strategy microservice calculations possible.
 - Postgres simply holds daily price data for each stock.
 Enriched data includes 7, 21, 50, 100, and 200-day moving averages.
 These are computed by the data pulling DAGs.
+- DAGs pull price data and do simple calculations necessary for various strategies.
+This data is stored in both postgres and redis.

 ![Architecture Diagram](architecture.jpg)